Vyral/base-template/_posts/2019-08-22-can-you-buy-a-home-with-less-than-20-down.md

 If you’d like to learn more about these programs, you can contact Steve Hankla at (714) 470-5626 or [Steve@GoToLoanPro.com](mailto:Steve@GoToLoanPro.com).

-Otherwise, if you’re looking to begin the process of buying a home, [reach out to us here](https://www.imaginerealty.com/){: target="_blank"}.
+Otherwise, if you’re looking to begin the process of buying a home, [reach out to us here](https://www.imaginerealty.com/){: target="_blank"}&nbsp;Tim Majka with Imagine Realty.
 We’d be delighted to help.